 Big data might not be a reliable crystal ball for predicting the exact winning lottery numbers but it definitely can highlight the problems and help a business understand why those problems occurred.
 Businesses can use the data-backed and data-found factors to create prescriptions for the business problems, that lead to realizations and observations.

 Prescriptive analytics is the next step of predictive analytics that adds the spice of manipulating the future.
-Prescriptive analytics advises on possible outcomes and results in actions that are likely to maximise key business metrics.
+Prescriptive analytics advises on possible outcomes and results in actions that are likely to maximize key business metrics.
 It basically uses simulation and optimization to ask “What should a business do?”

 Prescriptive analytics is an advanced analytics concept based on –

-Prescriptive analytics is a combination of data, mathematical models and various business rules.
+Prescriptive analytics is a combination of data and various business rules.
 The data for prescriptive analytics can be both internal (within the organization) and external (like social media data).
-Business rules are preferences, best practices, boundaries and other constraints.
+Business rules are preferences, best practices, boundaries, and other constraints.
 Mathematical models include natural language processing, machine learning, statistics, operations research, etc.

-Prescriptive analytics are comparatively complex in nature and many companies are not yet using them in day-to-day business activities, as it becomes difficult to manage.
+Prescriptive analytics is comparatively complex in nature and many companies are not yet using them in day-to-day business activities, as it becomes difficult to manage.
 Prescriptive analytics if implemented properly can have a major impact on business growth.
-Large scale organizations use prescriptive analytics for scheduling the inventory in the supply chain, optimizing production, etc. to optimize customer experience.
+Large scale organizations use prescriptive analytics for scheduling the inventory in the supply chain, optimizing production, etc. to optimize the customer experience.

 Aurora Health Care system saved $6 million annually by using prescriptive analytics to reduce re-admission rates by 10%.
 Prescriptive analytics can be used in healthcare to enhance drug development, finding the right patients for clinical trials, etc.

-As increasing number of organizations realize that big data is a competitive advantage and they should ensure that they choose the right kind of data analytics solutions to increase ROI, reduce operational costs and enhance service quality.
+As an increasing number of organizations realize that big data is a competitive advantage and they should ensure that they choose the right kind of data analytics solutions to increase ROI, reduce operational costs and enhance service quality.